UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 mailing list and came up with this funny little name.

 We didn’t really have a sense of how to use it, so I would try to keep it going.
-I’d ask some question, or encourage a question to be asked.
+I’d ask some question, or encourag[e a question to be asked.
 Then a few friends of mine who weren’t in operating systems—Barbara Simons and I don’t remember who else; other women in research—said, “Why operating systems?
-You don’t just talk about operating systems, do you?”
+Y[ou don’t just talk about operating systems, do you?”
 So I said, “No. OK, we’ll open it.”
 It grew step by step as women asked to join.
 They needed it; they needed the connection.
 It is now limited to "technical women in computing."

-I think the most extraordinary time for us, in a way, was probably when it was about a few hundred people.
+I think the most extraordinary time for ]($wxpblndpjh $bfikeyppqbfwu)us, in a way, was probably whe[n it was about a few hundred people.
 It was more of a little community.
 On the other hand, it was clear that opening it up wider has done something incredible for women in the field.
 Before Systers existed, there was no